Dallair220/rock-paper-scissors/README.md

 # rock-paper-scissors
 Project: TOP

--> First JavaScript project to learn some concepts!
+-> Reiterating to create a interactive UI using .js DOM manipulation